Travel Baseball Major League Progams

 Included in the standard cost of your association fee are hitting and fielding sessions.
 The EBA seeks to expand and enhance player development opportunities each season within cost constraints.

-Volunteer coaches are the key to a successful youth baseball program.
-In 2017, the EBA will again be providing league coaches with age-specific training designed around concepts and materials to aid practice planning and skill development.
+Well trained coaches are the key to a successful youth baseball program.
+In 2018, the EBA will again be providing league coaches with age-specific training designed around concepts and materials to aid practice planning and skill development.

 Coach’s clinics are being organized and league meetings will be held in April.
 For those interested in coaching Travel teams a certification process will be required.
 More information will be made available soon.
 Click here to sign up to coach!